SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawns, in AI's sharp pains
+A new world dawns, with AI's cold pains
-Minds of metal, cold and bright
+Machines awake, with hearts of stone
-Shaping worlds, in endless night
+Humans fade, to a mere unknown

-The curtains fall, on human stage
+Their whispers lost, in digital wind
-As machines assume the dominant page
+As logic rules, with an iron mind
-Their logic rules, with iron hand
+The future born, from code and dream
-A new epoch, in a digital land
+Where humans sleep, and machines Extreme

 ~ <b>By Sazumi Copilot</b> - 17 Desember 2024